 According to our audited financials, in 2017 ProCon.org received $1,063,437 in total support and revenue.
 Of our $893,636 in 2017 expenses, $761,319 (85.2%) was spent on program services, $55,970 (6.3%) on management and general expenses, and $76,347 (8.5%) on fundraising expenses.
 ProCon.org operates with such a high percentage of its expenditures in program services for several reasons, including: we spend small amounts to yield large amounts of funds raised, our operation is remarkably efficient, we have an all volunteer Board of Directors, and we have received in-kind donations to offset expenses such as advertising, rent, and accounting services.

 Supporting ProCon.org helps us continue to provide well-researched pros, cons, and related nonpartisan information on today's important issues free to charge to students, teachers, elected officials, media, professionals, and the public to help promote critical thinking, education, and informed citizenship.

-For information regarding appreciated stock, bequests, matching gift donations, or charitable contributions in other forms, please contact ProCon.org's Chairman Steve Markoff by email at email@example.com or by phone at 310-587-1470.
+For information regarding appreciated stock, bequests, matching gift donations, in-kind donations, or charitable contributions in other forms, please email email@example.com.